VoxyB89/Avrixfal-Shutdown-Timer/README.md

 # Voxy's Shutdown Timer
+> [!CAUTION]
+> This Is Still An Early Version So Do Not Mess With Code Cuz You May Shutdown Your Pc By Accident When You Run It (level of failure: Begginer)

+> [!WARNING]
+> If You Find Any Bug Whatsoever Please And Quickly Report To My Email (at the bottom of my page and my profile) or contact on my discord (it will be made soon)

 ## Building Yourself!
 In Order To Build It Yourself You Need To
    1. Open a text editor like Notepad.
    2. Download the .txt file into your desired location (Like Desktop).
-   3. Rename the file to be with a '.bat' extension instead of '.txt'.
+   3. Rename the file to be with a '.bat' extension instead of '.txt'. :+1:

 ## Stuff You Expect To See In Script
 Explanation: